Use this command to install SysManager with WinGet:

 Task Scheduler

-Browse every Windows scheduled task with its state, type, and last/next run
+Browse every Windows scheduled task with its state, type, last and next run, and what the task

 Color-coded by type — Third-party, well-known Telemetry (Compatibility